310mc/https-310mc.github.io-tl/source/_posts/idol_story/hajime_1.md

 Or rather, I’ve been getting a lot of jobs that only request me…

-Recently, all I’ve been doing is appear in TV shows, especially with that pretty girl idol from my agency, since I’ve interacted with him before.
+Recently, all I’ve been doing is appear in TV shows, especially with that pretty girl idol from my agency, since I’ve interacted with them before.

-Ah… As you know, he may be called a “pretty girl idol”, but he’s actually a guy.
+Ah… As you know, they may be called a “pretty girl idol”, but they’re actually a guy.

-It seems like he’s always looking out for me for some reason, and that alone makes me happy, but…
+It seems like they’re always looking out for me for some reason, and that alone makes me happy, but…

-I’ve been getting influenced by his image, so lately I think I’m also being recognized as someone who has feminine looks…
+I’ve been getting influenced by their image, so lately I think I’m also being recognized as someone who has feminine looks…

 Even magazines have been writing about us, saying: “The hot new topic!
 The prettiest sisters in the male idol industry!”